UK government recalls Parliament for emergency legislation to save British Steel

 Jingye, which has said the Scunthorpe plant is financially unsustainable due to "challenging market conditions," tariffs and increased environmental costs, has for months sought a government rescue but discussions have failed to reach a successful outcome.

-Trump's decision last month to slap a 25% tariff on all imported steel and aluminium weighed further on the prospects of British Steel.
-Though Starmer voiced disappointment at the tariffs imposed, he has not retaliated and is seeking to negotiate the tariffs away.
+Trump's decision last month to slap a 25% tariff on all imported steel and aluminum weighed further on the prospects of British Steel.
+Though Starmer has expressed disappointment at the tariffs imposed, he has not retaliated and is seeking to negotiate the tariffs away.

-Unions have welcomed Starmer's initiative to recall Parliament and voiced hope that it will eventually lead to the government taking ownership of the plant.
+Unions have welcomed his initiative to call back Parliament and voiced hope that it will eventually lead to the government taking ownership of the plant.

 “It is in the national interest that a solution is found to secure a future for British Steel as a vital strategic business,” said Roy Rickhuss, general secretary of the union Community.
 “We can’t allow Britain to become the only G-7 country without primary steelmaking capacity.”